AstroNvim/docs/src/content/docs/configuration/v4_migration.md

 title: Migration to v4.0
 ---

-While there are many small improvements to AstroNvim in version 4, the major update is a move to to using the [`lazy.nvim`](https://github.com/folke/lazy.nvim) plugin manager for much more of the configuration.
+While there are many small improvements to AstroNvim in version 4, the major update is a move to use the [`lazy.nvim`](https://github.com/folke/lazy.nvim) plugin manager for much more of the configuration.

-The first major change is that the installation of AstroNvim itself is through using `lazy.nvim`.
+The first major change is that the installation of AstroNvim itself is through `lazy.nvim`.
 Rather than cloning AstroNvim, as was done in previous versions, AstroNvim is "just another" plugin and it is installed using `lazy.nvim`.

 The second major change is that AstroNvim configuration has been split among a number of plugins, each with their own configuration.
 While the [AstroNvim](https://github.com/AstroNvim/AstroNvim/tree/v4) plugin is still the main plugin, it has very limited configuration options.